microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-04.md

 For the non-secret configuration settings, this challenge can be solved using either of the following:
 - Kubernetes ConfigMaps
-- Azure Application Configuration Service
+- Azure App Configuration Service

 For the secret value, this challenge can be solved using any of the following:
 - Kubernetes Secrets (not ideal)